HSF/prmon/README.md

 * `--json-summmary` output file for summary data written in JSON format
 * `--interval` time (in seconds) between monitoring snapshots
 * `--netdev` restricts network statistics to one (or more) network devices
+* `--` after this argument the following arguments are treated as a program to invoke and remaining arguments are passed to it; `prmon` will then monitor this process instead of being given a PID via `--pid`

 ## Outputs